-Southampton’s Station Pub has been extensively remodelled over the years, so the lay out is quite different to what it once was.
+Southampton’s Station Pub has been extensively remodelled over the years, so the layout is quite different to what it once was.
 This means that some of the reported ghosts show up in odd places!
 For example, one regular who would always sit right at the end of the bar is said to still sit in her usual spot, only now since the remodel that spot is now located in the ladies toilets!
-Sometimes when customers use the bathroom they report being tapped on the shoulder, but when thy turn around nobody is there!
+Sometimes when customers use the bathroom they report being tapped on the shoulder, but when they turn around nobody is there!

 This is by no means the only paranormal activity that has been recorded at The Station Pub.
-The on site CCTV cameras have actually managed to record the image of a ghostly man standing underneath a wall light close to the snooker table as though keeping watch over the bar during the night.
-One of the previous landlady’s has also said that she has heard a man whistling in the gent’s toilets after closing when no-one else was in the building!
+The on-site CCTV cameras have actually managed to record the image of a ghostly man standing underneath a wall light close to the snooker table as though keeping watch over the bar during the night.
+One of the previous landlady’s has also said that she has heard a man whistling in the gent’s toilets after closing when no one else was in the building!
 She has also seen plates move off of the racks in the kitchen and smash on the floor.

 The cellar is also a hub of unexplained phenomena!
 It is divided into two parts, the smaller section is essentially the boiler room and it is used to store seasonal items like Christmas décor.
 The door to this room is permanently wedged open.
-The reason being that when it is closed the contents of the room get thrown all over the place.
+The reason is that when it is closed the contents of the room get thrown all over the place.
 Staff have resigned themselves to the fact that it is easier to just leave the door open instead of having to clean up the mess every morning.
 We don’t blame them!

-With so much activity, The Station Pub is definitely a must see stop on any tour of haunted Southampton!
+With so much activity, The Station Pub is definitely a must-see stop on any tour of haunted Southampton!

 1. The Brushmakers Arms

 The Brushmakers Arms gets its name from the building’s former life as a brush-making factory.
 One of the Southampton ghosts who is said to haunt the property is Mr Chickett.
 It is believed that Mr Chickett was a travelling brush salesman, although some accounts describe him as either the innkeeper or coach keeper.
 Whoever he was, he regularly stayed in the upper front bedroom.
 The rumour is that he would sleep each night with his money tucked beneath his pillow and it was this that led to his death.
 One morning Mr Chickett was discovered in bed with his throat slit and his money missing!
-It seems that the man has stuck around and is often reported by guests who have seen his spirit searching for not only his missing money, but also his murderer.
+It seems that the man has stuck around and is often reported by guests who have seen his spirit searching for not only his missing money but also his murderer.

 Mr Chickett is certainly not the only ghost that calls The Brushmakers Arms home!
 One of the former landlords of the pub was found hanged in the cellar and the current landlord insists that the man is still hanging around.
 He apparently hangs out in the cellar moving the empty beer barrels around, as if trying to earn his keep!
 It is thought that he might be responsible for poltergeist activity elsewhere in the pub, although this could very well be a third spirit.

 When the upper floor of the pub underwent extensive renovations recently it seemed to cause some major disturbance in terms of the resident ghosts!
-The wardrobe doors kept springing open, new mirrors developed cracks and when replaced with new ones the same cracks would appear in those too, battery operated toys turned on in the middle of the night and a cat ornament in the lounge was turned to face the wall every night!
+The wardrobe doors kept springing open, new mirrors developed cracks and when replaced with new ones the same cracks would appear in those too, battery-operated toys turned on in the middle of the night and a cat ornament in the lounge was turned to face the wall every night!
 There were also small items that would go missing for several weeks at a time before reappearing where they were originally placed!

 All of this paranormal activity makes The Brushmakers Arms one of the most haunted places in Southampton.